RUN BETTER WITH OUR NEWSLETTER

 Make sure you have enough space in your shoes.

 If you get black toenails after a long run this could be an indication that your shoes are too small.
 Keeping your nails nice and short can help, but you might want to try a half size larger next time.
+If the shoes are right for you, you will be able to have a secure fit along the length of your feet, but also have some toe room.

 Here are some easy exercises that can help to strengthen your feet: